 While culture may have originated with founders of an organization, it’s now the leaders of the company who carry on the culture.
 Leaders model the behavior and expectations that are important to an organization.
 They communicate and demonstrate the messages that reflect (and influence) workplace culture.

+Here’s something to think about as you consider how to build company culture.
 Culture is built through the actions, not words, of an organization.
 It’s shaped by who you hire, promote, and keep.
 It’s instilled in your people from their first interaction with your organization and extends past the onboarding process.
 Culture works hand-in-hand with your employee experience.
 Every conversation, email sent, poster seen, and interaction employees have with your organization reflects, and reinforces, your company culture.

 See how employee experience is more than just engagement.